brean/hospital-world-docker/README.md

 # Hospital World Docker
 Load the [aws-robomaker-hospital-world environment](https://github.com/aws-robotics/aws-robomaker-hospital-world) from a docker-container.

-Also spawns an actor that moves inside the hospital on a fixed path (see [../actor-in-hospital]() ).
+Also spawns an actor that moves inside the hospital on a fixed path (see [this repo](../../../actor-in-hospital) ).

 # Installation
 just run `docker-compose build`